-THIS EXHIBITION HAS NOW CLOSED, HOWEVER IF YOU'RE INTERESTED IN A PARTICULAR ARTWORK, PLEASE GET IN TOUCH SO THAT WE MAY ADVISE YOU OF ITS AVAILABILITY.
+THIS EXHIBITION HAS NOW CLOSED, HOWEVER IF YOU'RE INTERESTED IN A PARTICULAR ARTWORK, PLEASE GET IN TOUCH.

 This exhibition represents a break from our exclusive focus on three-dimensional art, pairing abstract paintings by East Anglian artist, Tracey Shayer